 The following tools must be available to properly repair these pumps.
 These tools are in addition to standard mechanics' tools such as open-end wrenches, pliers, screwdrivers, etc. Most of the items can be obtained from an industrial supply house.

-1. Soft Headed hammer
+- 1. Soft headed hammer

 - 2. Allen wrenches (some mechanical seals and set collars)

-- 3. Packing hooks, flexible (packed pumps)
+- Packing hooks, flexible (packed pumps) 2-810-042-999 for 3/8" & larger

-- 4. Bearing locknut spanner wrench
+- 4. Brass or plastic bar

+- 5. Arbor press